tatsuya-fukuoka/KD-YOLOX-ViT/README.md

 | **Nano-noAug-ViT-L-ViT**  |   416    | [github](https://github.com/remaro-network/KD-YOLOX-ViT/releases/download/v0.1/swdd-nano-ViT-L-ViT.pth)       |

-Because our computational limitation, the ViT model could not be pre-trained with a bigger dataset, such as COCO dataset.
+Because of current computational limitations, the ViT model could not be pre-trained with a bigger dataset, such as the COCO dataset.
 Instead, we start the training with pre-trained weight from the model without the ViT layer.

 ## Knowledge Distillation
 The following illustration introduces the Knowledge Distillation principle used for the KD-YOLOX-ViT.